JuliGen/LOFI/README.md

 If the id is <u>not found</u>, then use the name of the species to find the species closest to yours, available in the STRING database and provide its `taxid`.

-All commands are integrated in the snakemake.
-To start the analysis execute the command from the template below.
+All commands are integrated in the `snakemake`.
+To start the analysis execute the command from the **template below**.

-You have to change 2 variables: `taxid` and `genome`, respectively.
+You have to change 2 variables:
+- `taxid`
+- `genome`

 Also, if you want to launch **kofam_scan** in parallel while doing pipeline, go to the appropriate rule in `Snakefile` and change the `params.threads` variable to the desired one.
+Default value is 8.

 ```shell
 snakemake --cores=all -p results/{taxid}/predictions/{genome}_predictions.tsv